-1. General.
-In Official Year Book No. 39, an account is given of the growth of electricity generation in Queensland, with particular reference to the City Electric Light Co.
+1. General.-In Official Year Book No. 39, an account is given of the growth of electricity generation in Queensland, with particular reference to the City Electric Light Co.
 Ltd. of Brisbane (now the Southern Electric Authority of Queensland), the Brisbane City Council and the Toowoomba Electric Light and Power Co.
 Ltd.

 The first of these organizations supplies a large part of Brisbane's electric power requirements, and those of a considerable rural area in the south-eastern corner of the State, from modern power stations at Bulimba, a suburb of Brisbane.
-Capacity is 95,000 kW at Bulimba "A", 120,000 kW at Bulimba "B", and 10,000 kW, "packaged plant" at Abermain (near Ipswich).
+Capacity is 95,000 kW at Bulimba "A", 120,000 kW at Bulimba "B", and a 10,000 kW "packaged plant" at Abermain (near Ipswich).
 The output from a 3,200 kW hydro-electric unit installed at Somerset Dam near Brisbane is also fed into the Southern Electric Authority system.
-With these plants, 763 million kWh were generated in 1958-59 while the total number of the Authority's consumers at 30th June, 1959, was 118,793.
+With these plants, 840 million kWh were generated in 1959-60, while the total number of the Authority's consumers at 30th June, 1960, was 124,643.

-The Brisbane City Council's electrical undertaking and power production in 1958-59 had an installed capacity of 205,000 kW comprising 75,000 kW at New Farm and 120,000 kW at the new Tennyson Station, plus a 10,000 kW "packaged plant" also erected at Tennyson.
-Units purchased and generated amounted to 656 million kWh, and there were 133,278 consumers connected.
+The Brisbane City Council's electrical undertaking and power production in 1959-60 had an installed capacity of 205,000 kW, comprising 75,000 kW at New Farm and 120,000 kW at the new Tennyson Station, plus a 10,000 kW "packaged plant" also erected at Tennyson.
+Units purchased and generated amounted to 716 million kWh, and there were 137,891 consumers connected.

 The Toowoomba Electric Light and Power Co.
-Ltd., which commenced operations in 1905, has now been absorbed by the Southern Electric Authority of Queensland.
+Ltd., which commenced operations in 1905, was absorbed by the Southern Electric Authority of Queensland in 1954.

-The generation and distribution of electric power in Queensland had, until the last 20 years, tended to lag behind developments in this field in other States of Australia.
+The generation and distribution of electric power in Queensland had in earlier years tended to lag behind developments in this field in other States of Australia.
 The comparatively slow growth in the production and consumption of electricity can be attributed to some extent to the absence, prior to 1938, of a central statutory authority constituted to undertake the functions of co-ordinating, unifying and controlling the production and transmission of electric power.
 In addition, Queensland's vast area, coupled with a low population density, made large-scale rural electrification an uneconomic proposition, except in the south-eastern portion of the State, which surrounds the major centres of industry and population.